trailofbits/siderophile/README.md

     [...]
 ```

-"Badness" of a function is simply how many unsafe functions are evaluated during an evaluation of that function.
-For instance, if your function `f` calls `g` (unsafe) and `h`, which calls `i` (unsafe), it has a "badness" of two.
+"Badness" of a function is simply an approximation of how many unsafe expressions are evaluated during an evaluation of that function.
+For instance, marking unsafe functions with a `*`, suppose your function `f` calls functions `g*` and `h`.
+Furthermore, `h` calls `i*`.
+Then the badness of `f` is 2.
 Functions with high badness have a lot of opportunities to be memory unsafe.

 ## Installation

 Make sure that you have the following requirements:

   * LLVM must be installed and its `bin` directory must be in your `PATH` (this is because we use the `opt` utility)
+  * Python 3 must be installed and in your `PATH`
   * `cargo` must be installed and in your `PATH`

 Then, simply run `./setup.sh` in this root directory.
 That's it!
 This will `cargo install rustfilt` if `rustfilt` isn't already in your `PATH` and compile Siderophile.

 ## How to use

-Make sure that you followed the above steps, then do the following.
+Make sure that you followed the above steps, then do the following:

-1. `cd` to the root directory of the crate you want to analyze.
-If the crate is in a workspace, `cd` into the workspace root.
+1. `cd` to the root directory of the crate you want to analyze

 2. Run `PATH_TO_SIDEROPHILE_ROOT/analyze.sh CRATENAME`, where `CRATENAME` is the name of the crate you want to analyze

 3. That's it.
-Functions are written to `./siderophile_out/badness.txt`, ordered by their _badness_ (see the last paragraph in How it Works for a definition of badness).
+Functions are written to `./siderophile_out/badness.txt`, ordered by their badness.
 Auxiliary files are also put in `siderophile_out`, namely:
     * `unmangled_callgraph.dot` - The crate's callgraph, complete with all the Rusty symbols
     * `unsafe_deps.txt` - A list of all the unsafe expressions, methods, functions, and closures found in the dependencies of the create.
 The items are written in (an attempted) fully-qualified form.
     * `nodes_to_taint.txt` - A list of nodes in the callgraph that we want to mark as unsafe

-Examples of `unmangled_callgraph.dot`, `unsafe_deps.txt`, `nodes_to_taint.txt`, and `badness.txt` can all be found in `samples/`.
-These are all from the same analysis pass on actix-web.
+Examples of `unmangled_callgraph.dot`, `unsafe_deps.txt`, `nodes_to_taint.txt`, and `badness.txt` can all be found in the [`samples/`](samples/) directory of this repo.
+These sample files are all from the same analysis pass on actix-web.

 ### With Tweaks

-If you want to rerun the analysis with a different set of tainted nodes, then
+If you want to rerun the analysis with a different set of tainted nodes, then:

 1. `cd` into `siderophile_out`
 2. Modify `nodes_to_taint.txt` to your heart's content
 3. Run `python3 PATH_TO_SIDEROPHILE_ROOT/script/trace_unsafety.py unmangled_callgraph.dot nodes_to_taint.txt > badness.txt`.